View current

 Heads of Organisational Units

-1. resources are provided for the ongoing identification, control and management of hazardous noise in the workplace;
+3. resources are provided for the ongoing identification, control and management of hazardous noise exposure in the workplace;

-2. costs for UQ workers to attend audiological tests in accordance with clauses 14-16 of this Procedure are met by the Organisational Unit; and
+4. costs for UQ workers (excluding contractors and sub-contractors) to attend audiological tests are met by the Organisational Unit; and

-3. the monitoring and control of hazardous noise in the workplace in accordance with the Managing Noise and Preventing Hearing Loss at Work Code of Practice 2021 and UQ Hearing Conservation Guideline.
+5. the monitoring and control of hazardous noise in the workplace in accordance with the Managing Noise and Preventing Hearing Loss at Work Code of Practice 2021 and UQ Hazardous Noise Risk Management Guideline.

 Health, Safety and Wellness Division